interstel-tech/alphabot_swarm/README.md

 1. ssh_keyboard_drive.py: Control robot with WASD
 2. imu.py: Reads orientation data using IMU
 3. uwb.py: Reads x,y position data using UWB sensors
-4. positions_udp_main.py: Receives x,y position commands via UDP
+4. position_udp_main.py: Main driver code

-5. vector_udp_main.py: Receives x,y vector commands via UDP
+### Known Limitations and Issues:

-### Known Limitations:
+1. On running position_upd_main.py for the first time on RPI boot, you'll notice it starts spinning after receiving a position command.
+After stopping the script and restarting, this problem with the IMU will not appear again until another reboot.
-1. IMU-based angle estimation drifts over time
+2. UWB sensors may ocassionally go down and require a restart (unplug/replug)
-2. UWB sensors may ocassionally require a restart (unplug/replug)
+3. Velocity is fixed during movement.

-3. If UWB sensors stop receiving telemetry: reinitialize by running /position_estimation/uwb.py
+### Future work:

-1. Must initialize UWB sensors by running /position_estimation/uwb.py before running any code
+1. Re-incorporate Madgwick filter and EKF back into positioning code.
-2. IMU-based angle estimation drifts over time
+2. Consider increasing robot velocity.
-3. UWB sensors may ocassionally go down and require a restart (unplug/replug)
+3. Implement fine-grained convergence to target position.

 ## Configure & Build
 This repo uses CMakePresets for its build configurations.